CPRE Hampshire Community Hedge Fund

 Read top tips for managing hedgerows – People’s Trust for Endangered Species

-The funding is designed for the purchase of whips and tree guards and/or the cost of labour and materials (stakes and binders) in the case of hedge restoration by laying.
-We can also provide advice and guidance on getting started, where to buy whips, what species to plant, how to plant a hedge, how to care for and manage your new hedge, as well as resources to promote awareness and education around the benefits of hedges for wildlife, farming and climate.
+The fund is designed for the procurement of whips, tree guards, and bamboo canes.
+We can also provide advice and guidance on getting started, how to plant a hedge, how to care for and manage your new hedge, as well as resources to promote awareness and education around the benefits of hedges for wildlife, farming, and climate.
 We have ready-made Key Stage 1 and 2 materials for any children involved.
 Where appropriate, we can also provide support and hands-on advice with hedge planting.

 Please visit our Hedgerow Hub for further information and resources on why hedges are important and how to go about maintaining a healthy hedge, including the process of hedge laying.